Posing with Zed when I bought him; neither the shirt nor the car would remain clean over the coming months

 Before I go on, I should perhaps mention something I did to the car just after I bought him.
 Zed, bless him, was a bit old, and his seals weren't quite what they used to be, so when it rained, the foot wells tended to get a bit waterlogged.
 Now I'd got a few things soaked in the storm that had hit Lake Taupo when I first left Auckland, so I'd investigated and found these rubber plugs that I could take out, opening up a hole in each foot well so the water could drain out.
 After all, water doesn't go uphill, does it, so it couldn't get into the car, could it?

 Of course, Zed had no problem with the crossing.
 Sailing across the river, behind a tractor that was breaking the bow wave for me, he managed the crossing without faltering.
 There was, however, a rising tide within the car, and as I kept accelerating gently, muddy river water poured into the foot wells, oozing over my ankles and threatening to soak all my possessions.
-Luckily I'd worn my old tramping boots so I was able to keep a reasonable grip on the pedals, and before long we'd reached the other side and the holes in the car were doing what they were supposed to do: draining, not filling.
+Luckily I'd worn my old tramping boots so I was able to keep a reasonable grip on the pedals, and before long we'd reached the other side and the holes in the car started doing what they were supposed to do: draining, not filling.